Analysis of anomalous $H\gamma\gamma$ coupling in light-by-light collision at future muon collider: Effective Theory Framework for Higgs-Gauge Boson Couplings

 \section{Effective Theory Framework for Higgs-Gauge Boson Couplings}

 The SM of particle physics, structured as a quantum field theory under \(SU(3)_c \times SU(2)_L \times U(1)_Y\) gauge symmetry, describes elementary particles and their interactions.
 The SM Lagrangian is limited to operators with mass dimensions of four or less, maintaining Lorentz invariance and gauge symmetry.
-Extensions to the SM are often formulated using effective field theory, that high dimension operators represent the residual effects.
+Extensions of the SM are often formulated within the framework of effective field theory, where higher-dimensional operators represent the residual effects of physics beyond the SM.

 In this study, we employ the SMEFT in the strongly interacting light Higgs (SILH) framework, focusing on dimension-6 operators within the ``bar" convention as outlined in the literature \cite{Englert:2016edw, Contino:2013kra, Alloul:2014naa}.
 Here, the coefficients are parameterized as $\bar{c} \equiv c(M^2/\Lambda^2)$, where $M$ is a scale such as $v$ or $m_W$, and $c \sim g^2_{NP}$, with $g_{NP}$ being a new physics coupling.
 The effective Lagrangian for Higgs interactions that respect SM gauge symmetry is expressed as \cite{Giudice:2007ops}: